eduardocasino/eduardocasino.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
 Just a bunch of stuff I mess around with.
+Probably not the kind of things you'd brag about at a party.